Picea omorika - Serbian spruce

 Ecology and reproduction

-In their natural habitat, Picea Omorika often forms pure stocks or mixed forests with other conifers such as the common spruce (Picea Abies) and the white fir (Abies Alba).
+In their natural habitat, Picea omorika often forms pure stocks or mixed forests with other conifers such as the common spruce (Picea abies) and the white fir (Abies alba).
 This type of spruce plays an important role in your ecosystem by offering the living space and food for different animal species.
 Birds use the dense branches as a nesting site, while rodents and insects benefit from the seeds and wood.

 Reproduction is mainly carried out by seeds that are developed in the tire cones.
 The pollination takes place in spring, and the seed tires in late summer or early autumn.
-Due to the restricted natural distribution, the genetic variety of Picea Omorika is relatively low, which makes the species vulnerable to environmental changes.
+Due to the restricted natural distribution, the genetic variety of Picea omorika is relatively low, which makes the species vulnerable to environmental changes.

 Use and meaning

-Picea Omorika has both ecological and economic value.
+Picea omorika has both ecological and economic value.
 Due to its narrow, elegant shape and its resistance to various climatic conditions, it is often used as an ornamental tree in gardens, parks and urban green areas.
 In forestry, the Serbian spruce is occasionally used as a wooden source, whereby its wood is considered moderately durable and is used in the construction and paper industry.

-Due to her limited natural distribution area, Picea Omorika is classified as a endangered way.
+Due to her limited natural distribution area, Picea omorika is classified as a endangered way.
 Various protective measures were taken to maintain the remaining natural stocks, including the establishment of nature reserves and the promotion of reforestation projects in their home region.

 In addition, the Serbian spruce is of scientific interest, since it is regarded as the relic of an earlier, cooler climate paper.
 Her survival in a small, specific habitat makes her an important study object for botanists and ecologists who examine the effects of climate change on plant populations.